 Submits a dispute to Google for an invalid Local Services Ads lead (spam, wrong service, duplicate).
 If approved, you receive a refund of the lead cost.

-Local Services lead message says 'I need a plumber' (wrong service).
+Local Services lead message says 'I'm looking to rent an apartment' (residential, wrong service).
 Use Google Ads API to dispute lead with reason 'Wrong Service'.
-Get $20 refund when approved.
+Get a refund when approved.

 Get started in approximately 35 minutes for basic campaign setup; 2-3 hours for landing pages, conversion tracking, and n8n workflow

-Go to ads.google.com and sign up with your Google account (or create a new one for business).
+Go to ads.google.com and sign up with your Google account (or create a new one for the firm).
 Complete the account setup wizard: choose your business name, billing country, time zone, and currency.
 Add a payment method (credit card or bank account).
-Start with a modest daily budget ($20-50) while learning.
+Start with a modest daily budget ($30-75) while learning, since CRE keywords are high-CPC and low-volume.

 Use a credit card that offers cashback or rewards points on advertising spend.
 With $1,000+/month in ad spend, you can earn $20-50/month in rewards—free money.

-Create separate conversion actions for different goals: 'Contact Form Submission', 'Phone Call >60 seconds', 'Showing Booked'.
+Create separate conversion actions for different goals: 'Seller Deal-Form Submission', 'Acquisitions Call >60 seconds', 'Accredited-Investor Inquiry'.
 This lets you optimize campaigns for specific outcomes, not just any lead.

 Create dedicated landing pages for your ads—don't send traffic to your generic homepage.
-Each landing page should match the ad promise: if ad says 'See Riverside Listings', page shows Riverside listings.
-Include a clear headline, property photos, compelling copy, and a prominent form or click-to-call button.
+Each landing page should match the ad promise: if the ad says 'We Buy Multifamily 100+ Units', the page restates the buy-box and offers a confidential valuation.
+Include a clear headline, your track record, credible proof, and a prominent deal form or click-to-call button.
 Page load speed matters: under 3 seconds is ideal.

 Use Unbounce, Leadpages, or Carrd for quick landing page creation without coding.
-For real estate, simple pages with big photos and minimal text convert best—visitors want to see properties, not read essays.
+For CRE, pages that lead with a concrete buy-box and a no-broker-fee, fast-close promise convert owners best—they want certainty of execution, not marketing fluff.

 In Google Ads, click Create Campaign → 'Leads' or 'Website Traffic' goal → Search campaign.
-Set your location targeting (your service area), daily budget ($20-50), and bidding strategy (start with 'Maximize Clicks' to gather data).
-Create ad groups for keyword themes ('homes for sale [city]', 'real estate agent [city]', '[neighborhood] real estate').
+Set your location targeting (your target markets), daily budget ($30-75), and bidding strategy (start with 'Maximize Clicks' to gather data).
+Create ad groups for keyword themes ('sell my apartment building [market]', 'commercial real estate broker [market]', '1031 exchange [property type]').
 Write 3-5 ad variations per ad group testing different headlines and descriptions.

-Start with 'broad match modifier' or 'phrase match' keywords (+homes +for +sale +Austin) to capture relevant searches without paying for junk traffic.
-After 30 days, review Search Terms report and add negative keywords (e.g., 'free', 'jobs', 'rentals') to filter out irrelevant searches.
+Start with 'phrase match' keywords ("sell my apartment building") to capture relevant searches without paying for junk traffic.
+After 30 days, review the Search Terms report and add negative keywords (e.g., 'rent', 'jobs', 'residential', 'foreclosure' unless you specialize) to filter out irrelevant searches.

-In your campaign settings, add Call Extensions to display your phone number in ads.
+In your campaign settings, add Call Extensions to display your acquisitions line in ads.
 Enable 'Google forwarding number' to track calls—Google provides a unique tracking number that forwards to your real number and logs call data.
-This allows you to measure which keywords generate phone calls, not just website clicks.
+This allows you to measure which keywords generate owner phone calls, not just website clicks.

-For mobile-only campaigns, use 'Call Ads' that skip the landing page entirely—user taps ad and calls you directly.
-Perfect for 'real estate agent near me' searches where users want immediate contact, not to browse a website.
+For mobile-only campaigns, use 'Call Ads' that skip the landing page entirely—the owner taps the ad and reaches an analyst directly.
+Perfect for 'who buys commercial buildings fast' searches where the owner wants immediate certainty, not to browse a website.

 In n8n, add Google Ads credentials using OAuth2 (requires Google Ads API access—apply at Google Ads Developer Center).
 Once connected, you can pull campaign data, update bids, create/pause campaigns, and upload conversions via n8n workflows.
 Test by pulling a list of active campaigns or updating a keyword bid.

-Add UTM parameters to your ad URLs (?utm_source=google&utm_medium=cpc&utm_campaign=riverside-search&utm_term=[keyword]) so you can track which specific keywords and campaigns generated each lead in your CRM.
+Add UTM parameters to your ad URLs (?utm_source=google&utm_medium=cpc&utm_campaign=multifamily-disposition&utm_term=[keyword]) so you can track which specific keywords and campaigns generated each owner or investor lead in your CRM.

 Install Google Ads remarketing tag on your website (similar to conversion tag).
 In Google Ads, create Audience: 'All Website Visitors - Last 30 Days'.
-Launch a Display campaign targeting this audience with ads showcasing your listings.
+Launch a Display campaign targeting this audience with ads reinforcing your acquisition criteria or open fund.
 Monitor performance weekly: pause keywords with CPA (cost per acquisition) above your target, increase bids on high-converters, and test new ad copy.

 Common questions about Google Ads integration